 We sleep, test, write, and sleep again.
-All of this, through the pajama test period, went into our pajama review.
+All of this, through the pajama-test period, went into our pajama review.
 We have a deep and broad testing protocol that, with specific adaptations, can be applied to nearly any product.
-In the case of pajama sets, we enlisted long time GearLab lead test editor Jed Porter.
+In the case of pajama sets, we enlisted long-time GearLab lead test editor Jed Porter.
 Jed has written several review categories for all sorts of gear ranging from snow sports outerwear to household items to loungewear.
 He's been testing for years, almost since the inception of OutdoorGearLab.
 While he often spends nights in full outdoor garb, huddled in a tent, he also appreciates a good pair of pajamas.

 Analysis and Test Results

-You wear pajamas to be comfortable.
-It is their primary job.
-Behind the scenes, when we scored each set of pjs, we considered comfort to be 50% of what is important.
+You wear pajamas to be comfortable, and that is their primary job.
+Behind the scenes, when we scored each set, we considered comfort to be 50% of what is important.
 You wouldn't be wrong to rank it higher in some cases.
 What contributes to comfort?
-In our testing, we found that the bulk of comfort comes almost equally from materials and cut.
+In our testing, we found that the bulk of comfort comes almost equally from the materials and cut.
 For lounging and, especially, sleeping, 100% cotton is what we found to be the most comfortable.
 You want the tailoring of your pajamas to be generous and allow full freedom of motion without excess fabric to tangle.
 Beyond cut and materials, we like pockets, button flies, and clean interior seams.

 The 100% cotton pajamas we tested are, not coincidentally, also the highest scoring and every product that is made of all cotton also won an award.
-All three Editors' Choice winners are made of 100% cotton.
-The PajamaGram Classic, Alexander Del Rossa Lightweight, and Noble Mount Twin Boat are the most comfortable sleeping garments in our test.
+All three winners are made of 100% cotton.
+The PajamaGram Classic, Alexander Del Rossa Lightweight, and Noble Mount are the most comfortable sleeping garments in our test.
 Good sleeping comfort is also good lounging comfort.
-For immediate next-to-skin comfort and for extended at-rest moisture management nothing beats cotton.
+For immediate next-to-skin comfort and for extended at-rest moisture management, nothing beats cotton.
 We can't say enough about the comfort of cotton against one's skin.

-Good choice of materials is supported by great tailoring.
-Mainly, you want the freedom of motion.
+A good choice of materials is supported by great tailoring.
+Mainly, you want freedom of motion.
 Next, you want no prominent seams or hard materials.
 Few strings and such to tangle helps.
 Sleeves and legs that are long enough are surprisingly rare; for some reason, pajamas are often made with shortened sleeves.
-All three Editors' Choice winners have good to great tailoring.
-The Top Pick Yimanie Satin Set achieves comfort with good tailoring and the easy draping nature of its polyester satin fabric.
-The Tony and Candice Short Satin Set is also quite comfortable and gets there with its minimal amount of fabric.
-The pants included with the Best Buy Fruit of the Loom Jersey Knit Set are all cotton, very stretchy, generous in fit, with very deep pockets.
+All three winners have good to great tailoring.
+The top choice Yimanie Satin Set achieves comfort with good tailoring and the easy draping nature of its polyester satin fabric.
+The Tony and Candice Short Satin Set is also quite comfortable and gets there with its minimal amount of material.
+The pants included with the Fruit of the Loom Jersey Knit Set are all cotton, very stretchy, generous in fit, with very deep pockets.
 We love these pants and find the whole set to be worth it for just the comfort of the pants.

-On the other hand, the most comfortable and classic pjs can be bland and take something away from your appearance.
+On the other hand, the most comfortable and classic PJs can be bland and take something away from your appearance.
 In assessing appearance, the colors, drape, and cut matter.
-The stretchy, robust fabric and careful tailoring of the Editors' Choice PajamaGram Classic yields a look that most appreciated.
-The more basic choices made of lighter fabrics drape in a way that made them appear, in the words of our primary style tester, "shapeless" or "boxy".
-The Editors' Choice Alexander Del Rossa Lightweight is lightweight and classic but is cut in such a way as to be more flattering than average.
+The stretchy, robust fabric and careful tailoring of the PajamaGram Classic yields a look that most appreciated.
+The more basic choices made of lighter materials draped in a way that made them appear, in the words of our primary style tester, "shapeless" or "boxy".
+The Alexander Del Rossa Lightweight is lightweight and classic but is cut in such a way as to be more flattering than average.

-You will want your pajamas to be easy to care for.
-You're likely on the fence about owning or wearing pajamas in the first place.
-If they require special care, you will definitely leave them in the hamper.
+We want our pajamas to be easy to care for.
+Maybe you're on the fence about owning or wearing pajamas in the first place.
+If they require special care, they must remain sitting in the hamper.

 Thankfully, most of the pajamas we tested can be machine washed.
-Only the Tony and Candice Classic Satin require handwashing and line drying.
-All the rest can be machine dried.
+Only the Tony and Candice Classic Satin require hand-washing and line drying.
+The rest can be machine dried.
 Remember that anything that can be machine washed in warm water can also be machine washed in cold water, but the opposite is not true.
 Most of the tested pajamas specify cold water machine wash.
-The Editors' Choice Alexander Del Rossa and both Fruit of the Loom sets are robust enough to be washed in warm water.
+The Alexander Del Rossa and both Fruit of the Loom sets are robust enough to be washed in warm water.

 — Jediah Porter